Pain Across Top of Foot: 6 Causes & Best Treatment (Podiatrist Guide)

 Pain Across Top Of Foot | Balance Foot & Ankle, Michigan

 Quick answer: Pain Across Top Of Foot has multiple potential causes including mechanical, neurological, vascular, and inflammatory.
 The patterns we see most often are overuse, poorly-fitted shoes, and biomechanical imbalance.
 Red flags requiring urgent evaluation: warmth/redness (infection), inability to bear weight (fracture), and unilateral swelling without injury (DVT).
-Call (810) 206-1402.
+Book online or call (810) 206-1402.

 MICHIGAN PODIATRIST INSIGHT